DhanshreeRajput/CMO-Demo/fastAPI/README.md

 ## License

-This project is part of the CMRF AI Agent system.
+This project is part of the Samnex AI system.